DeanLeong/the_garage/README.md

 ## Post-MVP

-1 - Add "Motorcycle Parts" to the motorcycle's page.
+1 - Add a users concept OR Add "Motorcycle Parts" to the motorcycle's page.
 Can add images of desired parts etc.

 2 - A history page to see notes after they are deleted.